An Introduction to the Restorative™ CliftonStrengths Theme

 Live With Restorative: Give yourself a break.
 Your Restorative talents might lead you to be overly self-critical.
 Try to redirect this either toward things about yourself that can be fixed, such as knowledge or skill deficits, or toward external, tangible problems.

-Check out our in-depth webcasts from Gallup experts for more ideas on ways to use Restorative to maximize your potential.
+Check out our in-depth videos from Gallup experts for more ways to use Restorative to make the most of your potential.

 Discovering the collective talents of your team using the CliftonStrengths assessment is just the first step.